Canned Tuna in Water

 The Best Water-Packed Solid White Tuna: American Tuna Pole Caught Wild Albacore

-Our tasters’ overall favorite was American Tuna Pole Caught Wild Albacore, a tuna that is cooked only once, in the can, so it retained more of its natural moisture.
+Our tasters’ overall favorite was American Tuna Pole Caught Wild Albacore, a tuna that is cooked only once, in the can, so it retains more of its natural moisture.
 No water is added; the small amount of liquid, which comes from the fish during cooking, should be stirred back in before you use it in recipes, no draining necessary.
 With the most sodium of the lineup, this tuna also struck tasters as “well seasoned.”
 While it’s the most expensive tuna we tasted, we think its flavor and texture are worth it.

 Eight solid white albacore tuna products, packed in water or without added liquid, priced from about $0.20 to about $1.10 per ounce, selected from best-selling nationally available supermarket brands